ossd-s24/election-header/README.md

 https://github.com/ossd-s24/election-header

-This extension is one way to show your excitement for the upcoming Presidential Election.
-This browser extension is a program installed inside a web browser that modifies the behavior of the browser or web pages loaded by the browser.
+This Firefox browser extension is a great way to show your excitement for the upcoming Presidential Election

-More specifically this extension keeps the 2024 presidential candidates floating from left to right on the American flag on the top right corner of your screen.
+This extension keeps the 2024 presidential candidates floating from left to right on the American flag on the top right corner of your screen.

 This repository has the complete, installable web extension.